kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

   - functions as arguments
   - anonymous functions
   - functions as return values
-- Environmen and closure of a function
+- Environment and closure of a function
 - Ellipsis e. g.: ```...int``` to define variable number of arguments (variadic function)
 - Deferred function calls: `defer f(x)`